usnistgov/fipy/docs/source/USAGE.rst

 :term:`OpenMP` threading always slows down FiPy performance.

 .. plot:: pyplots/cpus_vs_threads.py

-   Effect of having more :term:`OpenMP` threads for each :term:`MPI` rank
+   :caption: Effect of having more :term:`OpenMP` threads for each :term:`MPI` rank
+   :align: center

 "Speedup" relative to one thread (bigger numbers are better) versus number of threads for 32 Slurm_ tasks on a log-log plot.  :term:`OpenMP` threads